TheraForge/OTFToolBox/README.md

 If you haven't done it yet, follow this [Xcode article](https://medium.nextlevelswift.com/install-and-configure-xcode-7ed0c5592219) to install and configure it.

 (Note that in case of Xcode 13.2 Apple recommends to download it directly from the Apple Developer web site https://developer.apple.com/download/all/?q=Xcode.
 Some developers consider this installation method *preferable for all versions of Xcode*, that is, it’s considered a best practice.
-However, in this case you also need to install the *Command Line Tools for Xcode*, which are a separate download.)
+However, in this case you also need to install the *Command Line Tools for Xcode*, which is a separate download.)

 After installing the Xcode app, you will also need to install the [CocoaPods](https://cocoapods.org/) dependency manager for Swift and Objective-C Cocoa projects.